khornberg/motd/README.md

 file.

-This script uses curl to download the feed from biblegateway.com and stores it where ever this is run from.
-This location is hard coded.
-I need to change this.
+This script uses curl to download the feed from biblegateway.com and stores it where ever this script is run from.